Watercress seeds - Nasturtium officinale - Vegetable

 Site and soil type: Grow in a container, preferably in a shady site.

-When to sow: Spring for outdoors, all year round indoors.
+When to sow: Spring to early summer for outdoor growing, all year round for indoor growing.

 Watercress has a peppery flavour and is a delicious addition to salads.